👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 1. Add reference to WireMock.NET Nuget Package in FunctionalTest.csproj.

-3. Now configure the appsettings.Test.json in WebHostBuilder inside CustomWebApplicationFactory in FunctionalTest.cs as shown below.
+3. Now override the Configuration in WebHostBuilder inside CustomWebApiFactory in FunctionalTest.cs as shown below.

-Code Sample - appsettings.Test.json configuration in Functional Test
+Code Sample - Override Configuration in Functional Test

 Code Sample - WireMock ExternalAPI Fixture to respond to API Calls

-The above class is responsible for starting the WireMock.NET server in port 50000 in https mode and also for stopping it.
-The key thing is the SetupGetWeather where we setup request matching particular Path in WireMock.NET server and also the response to be returned.
-With thi setup when we call External API in Functional Test WireMock kicks in and when the path matches, it will give the expected response to be asserted in test.
+The above setup is responsible to do request matching particular Path in WireMock.NET server and also the response to be returned using BodyAsJson.
+With this setup when we call External API in Functional Test WireMock kicks in and when the path matches, it will give the expected response to be asserted in test.

 You can refer to the WireMock.NET documentation for more details on how to setup the request and response for various cases like timeouts, auth failure, etc.